-The magnetic pole is the region at each end of a magnet where the external magnetic field is the strongest.
-Poles of a magnet may refer to a magnetic monopole which is a hypothetical elementary particle.
-Magnetic poles of the astronomical bodies is a special case of magnets
+The magnetic pole is the region where the external magnetic field is the strongest at each end of a magnet.
+A pole of a magnet may refer to a magnetic monopole, a hypothetical elementary particle.
+The magnetic poles of the astronomical bodies are a special case of magnets.

-- Planet Earth has a North magnetic pole where the north hand of the compass point downwards.
+- Planet Earth has a north magnetic pole where the north hand of the compass points downwards.

-- It also a south magnetic pole where the south hand of the compass point downward.
+- It also has a south magnetic pole where the south hand of the compass points downward.

-When a bar magnet is suspended in the Earth’s magnetic field orients itself in a north-south direction.
-The north-seeking pole of such magnet, or any similar pole, is called a north magnetic pole.
+When a bar magnet is suspended in the Earth’s magnetic field, orients itself in a north-south direction.
+The north-seeking pole of such a magnet, or any similar pole, is called a north magnetic pole.
 The south-seeking pole, or any pole similar to it, is called a south magnetic pole.
-Unlike poles of different magnets tend to attract each other while the like poles are known to repel each other.
+The unlike poles of different magnets tend to attract each other, while the like poles are known to repel each other.

 The bar magnet is an easy device to visualize the magnetic poles.
-The two ends of a permanent magnet are called poles of a magnet.
+The two ends of a permanent magnet are called the poles of a magnet.
 The force exerted by a magnet is depicted using curved lines with arrows.
-These lines of force along with the magnetic field surrounding the magnet are known as magnetic field lines.
-The arrows on the lines show the direction of a magnetic force i.e. from the North Pole to the South Pole of the magnet.
+These lines of force, along with the magnetic field surrounding the magnet, are known as magnetic field lines.
+The arrows on the lines show the direction of a magnetic force, i.e. from the North Pole to the magnet’s South Pole.

 Breaking a magnet into two does not mean its North pole and the South Pole become isolated.
 Each half is found to have its own north and south poles.